-We have experienced countless changes this past year.
+We have experienced countless changes this past year and counting.
 Many of these changes have affected how people work together and, as a result, we have seen a rise in interpersonal conflict and stress, as well as a loss of engagement.
 We believe versatility in leadership is a skill that can be learned.

 What if your leaders could learn a skill that would reduce conflict, increase engagement, and speed up decisions?
 What if I told you that this skill could increase productivity by up to 56%?
 Would you be interested?